Skip to Main Content

 intro

-Often, when it appears that a website has no author, the organization who publishes the site is also the author.
-When this is the case, omit the author element and list the organization as the publisher.
+Often, when it appears that a webpage has no author, the organization who publishes the site is also the author.
+When this is the case, use the organization as the author.

 Refer to the core elements of MLA style to create references for websites.
 Remember, all elements may not apply to every source.
 If an element does not apply to your source, omit it from the reference.